Accounting for Inventory (CPE Course)

 - Estimate ending inventory using the retail method.

-- Cite the contents and calculation methods used for all systems of cost layering.
+- Identify the contents and calculation methods used for all systems of cost layering.

 - Recognize the calculation methods for and causes of variances from standard costs.